About Us

 As we began to trade, we sold exclusively at Carriageworks Markets on Saturdays, retailing both our 250g packs of cheese for people to purchase to take home and grilled the cheese at our stall, serving it with robust olive oil, sea salt, Aleppo pepper and lemon.
 This is was how we liked to serve it, but over the time we got creative with other market vendors’ products to highlight the flavour, taste, and versatility of our Jersey Cheese.

-While we do not have a dedicated retail space on-site, our cheese can be found next door in the takeaway fridge at Wildflower and throughout the cellar door menu from Thursday to Sunday.
+While we do not have a dedicated retail space on-site, our cheese can be found next door in the takeaway fridge at Wildflower from Monday to Sunday with smaller batch speciality items, such as Camden Valley Farm Jersey milk, being stocked here too.
+Our cheese and dairy can also be found throughout the cellar door menu during their opening hours, from Thursday to Sunday.